chat icon

 Choosing the Best Cell Signal Booster | WilsonPro

-There are a range of pre-built signal repeaters on the market that can be put to use in commercial or rental settings, but there isn’t always a one-size-fits-all solution for a particular property’s cell signal problems.
+There are a range of pre-built signal repeaters on the market that can be used in commercial or rental settings, but there isn’t always a one-size-fits-all solution for a particular property’s cell signal problems.

 These kinds of customized passive DAS solutions take into account unpredictable factors that can complicate either acquiring or amplifying a signal.
 Sometimes, the building materials that make for a “green” or eco-friendly building can block or degrade RF signals.
 Sometimes, what’s otherwise a great location is also in the middle of a dense city environment that interferes with cell signal.

-WilsonPro has found solutions for these kinds of problems for major brands including Ikea, Microsoft, Best Buy, Whole Foods, and ExxonMobil, among many others.
-In working these solutions out, WilsonPro partners with integrators — companies trained to understand the technology and with installers certified in an advanced training course at the Wilson University Training Facility.
+WilsonPro has solved these kinds of issues for major companies including Ikea, Microsoft, Best Buy, Whole Foods, and ExxonMobil, among others.
+To address each company’s particular requirements, WilsonPro works with integrators — companies trained to understand the technology and with installers certified in an advanced training course at the Wilson University Training Facility.

-For any installation, the WilsonPro team will find the integrator and the custom design that makes the most sense for you.
+For any installation, the WilsonPro team will find the integrator and the custom design that best meets the specific challenges a company faces.

 The Difference Between Cellular Repeaters and Small Cell Technology

 The current rollout of 5G networks creates a pressing need for more network capacity.
-People are already using more mobile data than ever before, and with 5G, that trend is only going up.
+People are already using more mobile data than ever before, and with 5G, that trend is only going to increase.

 Signal repeaters are one way to deal with that problem, but another option is becoming more popular: the small cell network.
 These networks employ low-powered antennas called nodes that operate like miniature cell phone towers.
 Nodes like femtocells and microcells can be used to extend the reach of mobile providers.